 Where We Stayed

-Basecamp Explorer.
+Basecamp Hotel.
 We shared a family room that had 2 bedrooms that each had 2 single beds.
 There was also a loft that slept two people, so this room can accommodate up to 6 people.
 We had our own bathroom and a small living area.
 Breakfast is included with the price of the room.
 This place was awesome.
 Warm, cozy, and rustic, it’s just what you imagine an arctic hotel to look like.

 Radisson Blu.
 The Radisson Blu is the largest hotel in Longyearbyen.
 This had a totally different vibe than the Basecamp Explorer.
 This seemed to be where all of the tour groups stayed.
 It did not have that quiet, cozy, rustic feel like Basecamp Explorer but our room was amazing.
 We stayed in the Ulf Prytz suite.
 This place was huge and our view across Adventfjord to Hiorthfjellet was spectacular.
 Tyler and Kara slept on pull out sofas in the living room and Tim and I slept in the bedroom.
 Breakfast was also included.